Florian-BACHO/QuadrapodLearner/README.md

 # QuadripodLearner
 A program that learn how to control a quadripod robot using Deep Reinforcement Learning algorithm (QLearning algorithm using Artificial Neural Network)

-- Step 1: Learn how to stand up
+- Step 1: Learn how to stand up;
-- Step 2: Learn how to turn right / left
+- Step 2: Learn how to turn right / left;
-- Step 3: Learn how to walk
+- Step 3: Learn how to walk;
-- Step 4: Discover an environment
+- Step 4: Discover an environment.

 ## Quadripod Details

+- Structure Material: Plexiglas;
+- Servo-Motor: Dynamixel AX-12A;
+- Battery: Zippy8000 30C Serie;
-- NbLegs = 4
+- NbLegs = 4;
-- NbMotorPerLegs = 3
+- NbMotorPerLegs = 3;
-- NbMotor = NbLegs * NbMotorPerLegs = 3 * 4 = 12
+- NbMotor = NbLegs * NbMotorPerLegs = 3 * 4 = 12;
-- Controler: Raspberry Pi 3
+- Controler: Raspberry Pi 3.

 ### Sensors